aMoniker/jQuery-3D/README.md

 Likewise, translateBy() & translateTo() as well as rotateBy() and rotateTo() take arguments in the same format.

-The translate * scale functions take a number of pixels as their unit, while the rotate functions take a number of degrees.
+The four translate & scale functions each take a number of pixels (e.g. 125 or '125px') or a percent ('15%').
+The two rotate functions instead take a number of degrees (-45 or '-45deg').

 These functions provide instantaneous 3d transformations, which can be useful on their own or in the step() function of animations.